Wondering if it’s safe for your dog to have pork rib bones either cooked or raw? Find out what you need to know about feeding pork bones to your dog.

 CAN DOGS EAT RAW PORK BONES?

-While there are some raw bones dogs can have, raw pork bones are also advised against feeding to dogs.
+While there are some raw bones dogs can have — like those in raw chicken feet — raw pork bones are also advised against feeding to dogs.

 Although not as likely as cooked pork bones, raw pork bones still have a tendency to splinter and crack after ingestion potentially causing all the same problems.